DirectoryLister/DirectoryLister/README.md

  1. Make sure all requirements are met
  2. Clone or download the repo
  3. Place all files in the parent-most directory you wish DirectoryLister to use as home
- 4. Rename `default.config.php` to `config.php` and configure DirectoryLister as needed within
+ 4. Rename `default.config.php` to `config.php` and configure DirectoryLister as needed within, (remove `.desc` in main directory to remove welcome message)
  5. Files and folders to be shown can now be placed alongside